miekg/skydns2/README.md

 the client.
 This means that you can set SkyDNS as the primary DNS server in `/etc/resolv.conf` and use it for both service discovery and normal DNS operations.

-####DNSSEC
+#### DNSSEC

-SkyDNS support signing DNS answers (also know as DNSSEC).
-To use it you need to create a DNSSEC keypair and use that in SkyDNS.
-For instance if the domain for SkyDNS is `skydns.local`:
+SkyDNS supports signing DNS answers, also known as DNSSEC.
+To use it, you need to create a DNSSEC keypair and use that in SkyDNS.
+For instance, if the domain for SkyDNS is `skydns.local`:

     % dnssec-keygen skydns.local
     Generating key pair............++++++ ...................................++++++
     Kskydns.local.+005+49860

-This creates two files both with the basename `Kskydns.local.+005.49860`, one of the extension `.key` (this holds the public key) and one with the extension `.private` which hold the private key.
-The basename of this file should be given to SkyDNS's DNSSEC configuration
-option: `Kskydns.local.+005+49860`, like so (together with some other options):
+This creates two files with the basename `Kskydns.local.+005.49860`, one with the extension `.key` (this holds the public key) and one with the extension `.private` which holds the private key.
+The basename of these files should be given to SkyDNS's DNSSEC configuration option like so (together with some other options):

     curl -XPUT http://127.0.0.1:4001/v2/keys/skydns/config -d \
         value='{"dns_addr":"127.0.0.1:5354","dnssec":"Kskydns.local.+005+55656"}'

 If you then query with `dig +dnssec` you will get signatures, keys and NSEC3 records returned.
-Authenticated denial of existence is implemented using NSEC3 whitelies, see [RFC7129](http://tools.ietf.org/html/rfc7129), Appendix B.
+Authenticated denial of existence is implemented using NSEC3 white lies, see [RFC7129](http://tools.ietf.org/html/rfc7129), Appendix B.

 ## License